Time for Gratitude

 I am thankful for the E-Badge Academy!
 And when I say that, I don’t mean the software platform.
 I mean all the people who are a part of it.
 The reviewers who choose to dedicate some of their time to providing both validation and feedback to DSPs, the local administrators who provide DSPs with the support they need to be successful, the DSPs who take the time to tell us how they are using their professional skills each day, and most especially the growing team at NADSP who makes the whole thing run smoothly.
 I hope everyone involved (and everyone else as well) has at least a little bit of time to relax and enjoy the holiday.

 John Raffaele, LMSW, Director of Educational Services,:

-I am so grateful for all of the folks doing amazing work all over the world, despite the many challenges involved.
-I am so grateful for the work of the DSPs who work tirelessly to support others.
+I am so grateful for all of the folks doing important work all over the world, despite the many challenges involved.
+I am so grateful for the work of the DSPs who work tirelessly to support others including my own family.

 Turkey day is always a time for me to reflect on the past year.
 I always love to hear from my colleagues about what they are grateful this time of year.
 Gratitude is a practice that I always love to do when I’m not feeling my best.
 It helps me to see the light around me.
 I am feeling very grateful for all of the people and opportunities in my life.
-It’s been an absolutely wild last few years.
-I am grateful for my family, friends and our growing team.
+I have to say – I’m feeling extra grateful this year for my husband.
+I’m grateful for our family, friends and the growing NADSP team.
 Happy to be continuing to grow and remembering to always be looking for the light around us.

 Janet Wilson, Certification and Accreditation Manager: